 - What do you like to write about?

-- What’s natural/familiar for you based on your background, experience or education?
+- What’s natural/familiar for you based on your background, experience, and education?

-Let the answers brew a bit, and write down a list of up to five niches and sub-niches.
+Give your answers some time and thought, and write down a list of up to five niches and sub-niches.
 Prioritize them based on what you feel you would enjoy writing about the most.
 Keep these in mind as you start pitching for paid work, and when you start a blog/website.

 3. Get Freelance Writing Samples